-Last week I gave you this skull from customs to have a go at identifying:
+Last week I gave you this rather exciting new specimen from County Kerry, Ireland to have a go at identifying:

 Perhaps unsurprisingly, it was recognised by pretty much everyone.
 For people based in the Americas it’s not that unusual a species and for people on the other side of the Atlantic, especially those with an interest in birds, there has been a bit of a stir in the press about this specimen.

 This bird is clearly a member of the heron family – the Ardeidae – with its distinctive spear-shaped bill, relatively long legs and long and somewhat kinked neck.
 But it’s tiny.
 In fact, this is one of the smallest members of the Ardeidae, perhaps a bit longer in the body than a Dwarf Bittern, but just a bit lighter and quite different in plumage.